Quick Take

 - Skuas will chase other birds until they give up their catch or disgorge the food they’ve eaten.

-- During the nesting season, skuas will prey on other sea birds’ nests.
+- During the nesting season, skuas will prey on other seabirds’ nests.

 Where to Find Skuas

-Skuas live along sea coasts of every continent, some even reaching the South Pole.
+Skuas live along the sea coasts of every continent, some even reaching Antarctica.
 Four skua species (south polar, pomarine, parasitic, and long-tailed) breed on the Arctic coastline, then head to warmer waters, like the Southern Ocean, to spend winters.
 The brown skua typically stays in the Southern Ocean, while the great skua stays in the North to Northeast Atlantic.
 The Chilean skua breeds on the southern coast of Chile and Argentina and winters on the Pacific Coast of Peru and Chile.
 Look for them in the sky or coastal moors, scavenging for food.

 Locations